WiredPulse/YarPoSh/README.md

     Running YARA and the 'my_yara_rules.yar' ruleset against c:\windows\system32 on the IP or IPs listed in computers.txt.

 # Credits
-Huge thanks to @psmitty7373 for developing Evil Inject Finder.
+Huge thanks to Victor M. Alvarez for developing YARA.